Good Deal? Everything to Know About Norwegian’s “Free At Sea” Offer (Including Free at Sea Plus)

 As you might expect, there are some caveats when it comes to free flights.
 Most notably, airfare charges will vary depending on where you’re flying from.
 You’ll be able to select your departure city, and then it will tell you the price of airfare for the guest that does have to pay.

-For many people, selecting the More at Sea offer is a no-brainer (or may be required if a sail away fare isn’t available), and they will end up saving a considerable amount of money.
+For many people, the Free at Sea offer is a no-brainer, and they will end up saving a considerable amount of money.

 More on Sailing NCL: